 This course provides present and future leaders with an understanding of the political, economic, and financial aspects of the healthcare systems.
 It focuses on the role of leadership in quality management in healthcare organizations.
 Theories, concepts, and practices are utilized to examine issues in healthcare work environments.
 It covers concepts for managing and leading quality improvement initiatives to design, organize, and analyze information related to quality improvement, risk management, and utilization.
-The course explores the problem-solving skills necessary to analyze issues related to quality; organizational change; and the development of integrated systems for quality control, utilization, and risk management involving organizational structures and team participation.
+The course explores the problemsolving skills necessary to analyze issues related to quality; organizational change; and the development of integrated systems for quality control, utilization, and risk management involving organizational structures and team participation.
+3 semester credits privacy concerns.
+Finally, it examines the impact that information technology is having throughout the medical fields including radiology, dentistry, surgery, pharmacy, and medical devices.
 3 semester credits